-Tropical, typically twining plants noted for showy flowers.
+Tropical, typically twining plants noted for their showy flowers.
 Some of the perennial sorts grow fast enough to bloom the first season and can be treated as annuals.
 Those grown as perennials are evergreen in mildest climates.
-In cooler part of range, tops may be killed by light frost, but roots usually stay alive to send up new stems.
+In cooler parts of the range, tops may be killed by light frost, but roots usually stay alive to send up new stems.
 Provide rich, well-drained soil.
 Good greenhouse plants.Thunbergia alata

 Native to Australia and the South Pacific.
 Small feather palms with slender, ringed trunks and well-de...

 Slow grower to 10–40 ft. tall, spreading to 10–22 ft.
 Basal offshoots eventually form clus...